zx80/flask-simple-auth/README.md

 **Parameters** expected in the request can be declared, their presence and type checked, and they are added automatically as named parameters to route functions, skipping the burden of checking them in typical REST functions.
+In practice, importing Flask's `request` global variable is not necessary.

 ## Documentation